EnterpriseDB/tpa/docs/src/platform-docker.md

 [centos/systemd](https://hub.docker.com/r/centos/systemd/)
 image (based on CentOS 7) can be used in this way.

-TPAexec does not support Debian 8 (jessie) or Ubuntu 16.04 (xenial) for Docker containers, because of bugs in the old version of systemd shipped on those distributions.
+TPA does not support Debian 8 (jessie) or Ubuntu 16.04 (xenial) for Docker containers, because of bugs in the old version of systemd shipped on those distributions.

 ## Installing Docker

-We test TPAexec with the latest stable Docker-CE packages.
+We test TPA with the latest stable Docker-CE packages.

 This documentation assumes that you have a working Docker installation, and are familiar with basic operations such as pulling images and